Installation and Setup

 Mounting Optics

 Unbox the objective lenses and insert them in the dedicated slots by screwing them into the RMS Threads.
+Remove the stickers from the objective mounts before.
 Be careful not to touch the surfaces

 Do the same for objective #2.
 The order depends on the configuration you have and must be mirrored in the configuration file.